willf/nanogenmo-2022/on-patience/on-patience-converted-clean.md

 # On Patience

 by Tertullian, 2nd Century
-Modernized version of S. helwall's 1869 translation
+Modernized version of S. Thelwall's 1869 translation, modernized by Will Fitzgerald

 ## Patience in general and Tertullian’s unsuitability to discuss it